-The Company announces its half year and full year financial results and other information via SGXNET in accordance with the Catalist Rules.
+The Company announces its financial results on a half-yearly basis and other information via SGXNET in accordance with the Catalist Rules.
 The Company aims to provide the Shareholders with a detailed analysis, explanation and assessment of the Group's financial position and prospects.
-Since the third quarter of FY2024 ("3Q2024"), the Company has established that it will be announcing its business updates in the first and third quarters, so as to provide Shareholders with greater insights and transparency on the financial performance of the Group.

-Management provides all members of the Board with management accounts and such explanation and information on a quarterly basis and as the Board may require from time to time to enable the Board to make a balanced and informed assessment of the Group's performance, position and prospects.
+Management provides all members of the Board with management accounts and such explanation and information on a half-yearly basis and as the Board may require from time to time to enable the Board to make a balanced and informed assessment of the Group's performance, position and prospects.